Forest Carbon Partnership Facility

 • Any other information as deemed appropriate by the Facility Management Team.

-The FCPF was criticised for its failure to adequately consult non-government stakeholders prior to its public launch in 2007.
-It responded to these criticisms (see above) however failure to facilitate full consultation and participation of Indigenous and Local Peoples is a recurring criticism.
+Other Issues Raised Non-government Stakeholder Consultation and Participation The FCPF was criticised for its failure to adequately consult non-government stakeholders prior to its public launch in 2007.
+It responded to these criticisms (see above) however failure to facilitate full consultation and participation of Indigenous and Local Peoples has been a recurring criticism.

-In a report by the Forest Peoples Programme and FERN, the World Bank was criticised for failing to uphold commitments on human rights.
-The FCPF Draft Charter fails to include any safeguards for indigenous rights, and there are concerns that the process and content of FCPF ignores traditional and customary rights, implying that all control of forest lands rests with governments.
+Human Rights, Indigenous Rights and Traditional/Customary Rights In a report by the Forest Peoples Programme and FERN, the World Bank was criticised for failing to uphold commitments on human rights.
+The FCPF Charter failed to include any safeguards for indigenous rights, and there are concerns that the process and content of FCPF ignores traditional and customary rights, implying that all control of forest lands rests with governments.

-Civil society groups, including Rainforest Foundation and Global Witness have criticised the Peru R-PP for presenting an incomplete picture of the drivers of deforestation and governance issues, specifically in relation to the on-going conflicts between indigenous groups and industrial logging companies and mining concessionaires.
+Project/Programme Failings Civil society groups, including Rainforest Foundation and Global Witness criticised the Peru R-PP for presenting an incomplete picture of the drivers of deforestation and governance issues, specifically in relation to the on-going conflicts between indigenous groups and industrial logging companies and mining concessionaires.
 The FCPF process in Cameroon sparked similar concerns, glossing over critical land tenure, carbon rights, and benefit sharing issues.